Marco Fillion is a Partner and National Actuarial Services leader for PwC, working in the Toronto office.

-Marco has more twenty years of insurance experience in actuarial valuation, financial reporting, capital requirements, risk assessment, M&A and product development.
+Marco has more than twenty five years of insurance experience in actuarial valuation, financial reporting, capital requirements, risk assessment, M&A and product development.
 He is well versed in several accounting basis including IFRS, and US GAAP, and has experience working with US Statutory actuarial valuation.
 Marco also sits on PwC’s International Insurance Accounting Group, and he is a member of the CIA Committee on Risk Management and Capital Requirement.

 Since joining PwC, Marco has lead the actuarial review for the audits of insurance entities and public personal injury compensation plans, as well as peer reviews of the work of appointed actuaries, providing him with a broad perspective of industry practices.

 Marco has done several industry presentations on IFRS, ORSA and OSFI’s upcoming regulatory capital changes, and recently co-authored “Managing risks for better decisions: ORSA”, “Insurance Solvency Regime Developments: Striking the right balance in Canada” and “Low interest rates — Life insurers’ great depression”.